mann1mal/zPod-PKS-CSE-Demos/Kubeapps/readme.md

 kubeapps 	1       	Tue Oct  1 16:22:52 2019	DEPLOYED	kubeapps-2.1.5 	v1.5.1     	kubeapps
 ~~~

-Navigate back to the Kubeapps dashboard and refresh the broswer.
+3.11 Navigate back to the Kubeapps dashboard and refresh the broswer.
 You should notice the deployment is in a "Ready" state.
 Review the page for information on accessing the Wordpress dashboard.

 <img src="Images/8.png">

-Notice the IP displayed under the "URL" column at the top of the screen.
+3.12 Notice the IP displayed under the "URL" column at the top of the screen.
 This is the public IP address that will be used to access the Wordpress site.
 This "LoadBalancer" service type will utilize an NSX-T L4 Load Balancer to allow external access to the site.
 Open another browser tab and navigate to the IP address of the `LoadBalancer` service (you should see a generic Wordpress homepage):

 <img src="Images/9.png">

-Create a sample post to populate the blog with custom data we can use to test our backup in the Velero lab.
-Navigate to the bottom of the page and select the "Log In" option.
+3.13 Create a sample post to populate the blog with custom data we can use to test our backup in the Velero lab.
+Navigate to the bottom Wordpress homepage and select the "Log In" option.

-Navigate back to the status page of the Wordpress application in the Kubeapps dashboard.
+3.14 Navigate back to the status page of the Wordpress application in the Kubeapps dashboard.
 In the "Notes" section, there are instructions for obtaining access credentials to log in to the admin portal of the Wordpress application.
 Run the following command to retrieve the password for the `user` user to allow for login to the Wordpress admin portal:

 ~~~
 $ echo Password: $(kubectl get secret --namespace wordpress cut-birds-wordpress -o jsonpath="{.data.wordpress-password}" | base64 --decode)